-The region of Madre de Dios is home to 11 indigenous peoples, 9 of which are aboriginal and 2 of which—the Kichwa and the Shipibo-conibo—hail from other regions of the Amazon.
-The original peoples of Madre de Dios include the Matsigenka, Ese Eja, Harákmbut, Yine, Amahuaca, Yaminahua/Yora peoples and the voluntarily isolated Mashco Piro, as well as two other unidentified voluntarily isolated peoples.
+The region of Madre de Dios is home to 11 indigenous peoples, 9 of which are Aboriginal and 2 of which—the Kichwa and the Shipibo-Conibo—hail from other regions of the Amazon.
+The original peoples of Madre de Dios include the Matsigengua, Ese Eja, Harákmbut, Yine, Amahuaca, Yaminahua/Yora peoples, and the voluntarily isolated Mashco Piro, as well as two other unidentified voluntarily isolated peoples.

 Novalis, as a Brazil Nut concession, is responsible for safeguarding over 1,500 Brazil Nut trees, which can only reproduce in primary forests.
-By protecting their habitat and ceasing various illegal logging and burning activities of the dozens of hectares of primary forests of land intended for farming activities, we have consequently facilitated protection of jaguars, tapirs, various species of monkey and low land pacas, reappearance of which has been observed since formation of Novalis.
-This also includes habitat for thousands of plant, amphibian, fungi and invertebrate species.
+By protecting their habitat and ceasing various illegal logging and burning activities of the dozens of hectares of primary forests of land intended for farming activities, we have consequently facilitated the protection of jaguars, tapirs, various species of monkeys, and low land pacas, the reappearance of which has been observed since the formation of Novalis.
+This also includes habitat for thousands of plants, amphibians, fungi, and invertebrate species.

-By entering into agreement with Brazil Nut Producers Association of Bajo Piedras we have supported traditional practices of local communities and played a role in the protection of our land from heavy metal contamination by artesanal gold mining.
+By entering into an agreement with Brazil Nut Producers Association of Bajo Piedras we have supported the traditional practices of local communities and played a role in the protection of our land from heavy metal contamination by artisanal gold mining.

 The biggest contributor to the ongoing mercury contamination is illegal gold mining.
-According to Carnegie Amazon Mercury Ecosystem Project, a new study of fish and humans in the Peruvian Amazon finds that mercury is a serious and increasing environmental and public health problem in the gold mining region of Madre de Dios.
-High mercury concentrations found in a majority of people and in most of the wild caught fish sold in markets in the capitol city, Puerto Maldonado, indicate that the scope and intensity of mercury contamination by illegal gold mining in Madre de Dios is greater than previously thought.
+According to the Carnegie Amazon Mercury Ecosystem Project, a new study of fish and humans in the Peruvian Amazon finds that mercury is a serious and increasing environmental and public health problem in the gold mining region of Madre de Dios.
+High mercury concentrations found in a majority of people and in most of the wild-caught fish sold in markets in the capital city, Puerto Maldonado, indicate that the scope and intensity of mercury contamination by illegal gold mining in Madre de Dios is greater than previously thought.

-According to the studies, the areas suffering the most pollution are: Regions la Rinconada, Huepetuhe, Quincemil and rivers Madre de Dios, Malinowski, Colorado, Tambopata.
+According to the studies, the areas suffering the most pollution are Regions la Rinconada, Huepetuhe, Quincemil and rivers Madre de Dios, Malinowski, Colorado, and Tambopata.

 Bajo Piedras, where Novalis is located, is one of the last unpolluted areas in the region.
-River Piedras, or Tacuatimanu, is part of the catchment area for the Amazon basin.
-It meanders for more than 600km from its origin at Alto Purus, through majestic rainforest with beautiful riverside scenery, including huge river cliffs and beaches, waterfalls and green canyons.
+River Piedras, also known in the native language Tacuatimanu, is part of the catchment area for the Amazon basin.
+It meanders for more than 600km from its origin at Alto Purus, through the majestic rainforest with beautiful riverside scenery, including huge river cliffs and beaches, waterfalls, and green canyons.

-Since beginning work in 2013, we have had a lot of help from people all around the world to undertake different initiatives in order to protect this territory from illegal mining invasions and to strengthen alliances with neighboring communities in order to protect our land rich in gold from destruction and contamination.
+Since beginning work in 2013, we have had a lot of help from people all around the world to undertake different initiatives to protect this territory from illegal mining invasions and to strengthen alliances with neighboring communities to protect our land rich in gold from destruction and contamination.